lynxthecat/adblock-lean/README.md

 - suport for local allowlist
 - check individual blocklist file parts and total blocklist size do not exceeed configurable maximum file sizes
 - generate blocklist file from local blocklist and allowlist and the one or more downloaded blocklist file part(s)
-- check for rogue entries in blocklist file (e.g. check for redirection to specific IP)
+- check for rogue entries in blocklist file parts (e.g. check for redirection to specific IP)
 - check good lines in blocklist file exceeds configurable minimum (default: 100,000)
 - set up dnsmasq with new blocklist file and save any previous blocklist file as compressed file
 - perform checks on restarted dnsmasq with new blocklist file